thxbb12/awesome-computing-resources/README.md

 * [Grml Live Linux][181] - Debian based Linux Live system
 * [Slax][199] - Slax is a compact, fast, modern and customizable Linux distro that can be generated into an ISO image.
 * [cubic][202] - Cubic is a GUI wizard to create a customized Live ISO image for Ubuntu and Debian based distributions.
+* [monogon][203] - Monogon OS is open-source, secure, API-driven, minimal, based on Linux and Kubernetes, with a clean userland rebuilt entirely from scratch in pure Go and eliminates decades worth of legacy code and unnecessary complexity.

 ## Machine learning
 * [scikit-learn][31] - Simple and efficient machine learning tools in Python